spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 The entries are tried in order, so it's possible to map more than one ISA and compute capability to each other unambiguously.
-If the space and compute capability are omitted, then the compiler associates all Nvidia compute capabilities with the specified GPU.
+If the space and compute capability are omitted, then the compiler associates all NVIDIA compute capabilities with the specified GPU.

 If no entry is found for the given GPU or if no configuration file is found,